deajan/backup-bench/README.md

 - With restic's recent release 0.14.0, the remote speeds using rest-server increased dramatically and are onpar with local backup results.
 - All other programs take about 5-10x more time to restore than the initial backup, except for duplicacy, which has a 30x factor which is really bad
 - Since [last benchmark series](RESULTS-20220906.md), kopia 0.2.0 was released which resolves the [remote bottleneck](https://github.com/kopia/kopia/issues/2372)
-- I finally switchted from ZFS to XFS remote filesystem so we have comparable file sizes between local and remote backups
+- I finally switched from ZFS to XFS remote filesystem so we have comparable file sizes between local and remote backups
 - Noticing bad restore results, I've tried to tweak the SSH server:
   - The best cipher algorithm on my repository server was chacha-poly1305 (found with https://gist.github.com/joeharr4/c7599c52f9fad9e53f62e9c8ae690e6b)
   - Compression disabled